iu-parfunc/popl18-lh-prover-artifact/README.md

 * CODE = lines of haskell code (including proofs)
-- i.e. the sum of the “Impl (l)” and “Proof (l)” columns from Table 1 (we have to partition the two by manual inspection as, after all all the motivation of the paper is that proofs are just code!)
+- i.e. the sum of the “Impl (l)” and “Proof (l)” columns from Table 1 (we have to partition the two by manual inspection as, after all the motivation of the paper is that proofs are just code!)

 * SPEC = lines of theorem specifications (including liquid & haskell sigs)